Comfortrac Cervical Traction Review: Does it Work for Neck Pain?

 Is the Comfotrac Home Cervical Traction unit good for neck pain? is it safe? is it worth the price?

-Cervical traction at home is one of the best drug-free ways to relieve mild to severe neck pain – without endless physical therapy treatments.
+Cervical traction at home is one of the best drug-free ways to relieve mild to severe neck pain – without endless physical therapy treatments, or surgery.

-The Comfortrac unit is a small portable cervical traction device.
-It’s lightweight, easy to fold and comes in a padded duffel bag for travel.
+The Comfortrac cervical traction device is a sturdy yet small and portable unit.
+It’s lightweight, easy to fold, and comes in a padded duffel bag for travel.

-Cervical traction is delivered in the supine position and the angle is adjustable from 15 to 25 degrees (to use only as recommended by a physical therapist).
+Cervical traction is delivered in the supine position and the angle is adjustable from 15 to 25 degrees (we recommend consulting about this with your physical therapist).

 2. Automatic carriage return after traction.

 5. Forehead strap to keep everything in place safely – it grips very well and holds your head tightly in place.

 6. Two adjustable clips on the back of the unit allow each wedge to move in or out for custom fit.

 7. Instructional video, user’s guide, and duffel bag carrying case.